Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You can pay for your traffic citation or court fine through Madison County Court House.
 Follow the link and the on screen instructions.

-Accident Reports: The Glen Carbon Police Department has partnered with BuyCrash (buycrash.com) which is a website where you can obtain a copy of an accident report providing the accident occurred in Glen Carbon.
-There are 5 easy to follow steps once you have logged onto the website.
-For residents who do not have a computer, computer access is available in the lobby at the Police Department, the Village of Glen Carbon Library and the Senior Community Center.
+Accident Reports: The Glen Carbon Police Department has partnered with CarFax (carfax.com) for accident reporting providing the accident occurred in Glen Carbon.
+All crash reports are available online within 72-hours of filing the report.
+For residents who do not have a computer, computer access is available at the Village of Glen Carbon Library and the Senior Community Center.
 There is a $13.00 fee that can be paid with a debit or credit card.
 You must know the date of the accident, the report number (which is given to you at the time of your accident) and have a valid debit/credit to obtain a copy of the report.

 You may file a report 24-hours a day, 7-days a week.
 Police reports can only be taken in person.
 Reports will not be taken over the phone.
 Residents may call and request an officer to meet with them at their residence or they can proceed to the Glen Carbon Police Department where a dispatcher will contact an officer to meet with you in the lobby area.
 If you have any questions, contact the Glen Carbon Police Dispatch at 288-7226.

 Driving records are maintained by the Illinois Secretary of State.
 You can contact the IL Secretary of State by calling 800-252-8980 or at www.cyberdriveillinois.com.